Met Office: is a heatwave on the horizon for Liverpool in July 2022?

 The summer season has finally arrived, with many regions of the country having already experienced warmer weather and sunnier skies as of late.

-Liverpool and the Merseyside is no exception and recent forecasts from the Met Office have raised hopes the region will see the arrival of a heatwave at some point in July 2022.
+Liverpool and the Merseyside region is no exception and recent forecasts from the Met Office have raised hopes that the hot weather will continue.

-But will July see warm temperatures and bluer skies in Merseyside?
+However, recent warnings from the weather experts have increased worries of a ‘danger to life’ with some of the hottest temperatures in UK history expected to hit.

+How will this impact Liverpool and how hot will the city and its surrounding region be?
+Will the heatwave continue?
 LiverpoolWorld has you covered.

 What is a heatwave?